trevorftp/Tsubakis-GroundCloud/Installion Instructions.md

 4. Your userscript manager should detect the script and open a new tab prompting you to install it.
 If not, copy the entire script.
 5. Paste the script into a new script file in your userscript manager.
 6. Ensure the script is set to run at "document-body".
-7. Save the script, and you're all set!
+7. Save the script, open up GroundCloud and you're all set!

 ### Step 3: Enjoy Tsubakis-GroundCloud!

 You've successfully installed the userscript!
 Enjoy the enhanced features and improvements it brings to your GroundCloud experience.

+### Issues and Bugs.

+If you come across any issues or bugs you can open issues here on Github or contact me wherever you can find me!
+Like stated it's a rough work in progress, It works for what Ive added but things are bound to break.
+If you have any major issues that prevent use of the original website you can just turn the script off and reload the page!
+Simple as that!